os-js/manual.os-js.org/src/v3/tutorial/application/README.md

 ### Custom Socket Connection

-You can also spawn **new** WebSockets on the internal server and bind it to your application.
+You can also create new WebSocket connection connections.

 > Application endpoints are resolved as `/apps/{name}/{endpoint}`

 #### Client

 Create an instance of `Websocket` with `socket()`, which is just a wrapper around regular WebSocket instance with `on/off/emit` for handing events:

+> Note that sockets automatically closes when application is destroyed.

 ```javascript
 const ws = proc.socket(); // Defaults to '/socket' (first argument)